Ferris-Labs/site-draft/content/en/docs/Overview/architecture-overview.md

 linkTitle: "Architecture Overview"
 weight: -10
 description: >-
-     An Overview of the architecture of FerrisFX.
+     An overview of the architecture of FerrisFX.
 ---

 ## Concepts